Jean2208/ZooWebsiteWithDB/README.md

 ***Note:*** *due to costs this website is no longer being hosted.*

-##  🐷 Screenshots
+##  🐷 All Screenshots

-You can find all our screenshots inside the "*Screenshots*" folder.
+You can find all our screenshots inside the "*Screenshots*" of the folder.

 ![enter image description here](https://i.ibb.co/zsygZz5/Home.png)
 ![enter image description here](https://i.ibb.co/wKftJPX/Our-Animals.png)